coq/ceps/text/069-coq-roadmap.md

 - Enrico Tassi, ???
 I need a code reviewer
 - 1 month of work, 6 months timeframe

+### Libraries and community

+#### Move stdlib to coq-community

+As part of the promotion effort around the Coq Platform, we would like to ensure that the stdlib does not enjoy special status and that Coq can be used without it.
+We should consider stdlib components as libraries to advertise for their own values as part of the Coq Platform packages, but without their historical origin, or their development and release process being tied to Coq, (mis)leading users to consider them as the only officially recommended libraries.

+In particular, we should:

+- Identify consistent stdlib components that can be used independently from each other and that would be worth distributing as separate packages.
+Identify their maintainers and give them freedom to define the future of the components they maintain, in the limits set by the Coq Platform charter.
+Allow maintainers to extract stdlib components to maintain and evolve them outside the core Coq repository and to have their own release schedule and versioning scheme, in case they wish to do so.

+- Extract the prelude + a minimum set of components that alternative general libraries like MathComp and coq-stdpp need as a basis.
+  Make sure that this reduced core stdlib component can evolve to allow other libraries to use newer features of Coq (like universe polymorphism, SProp and primitive projections).
+  Stop including any other stdlib components as part of the `coq` opam package and encourage maintainers of Coq packages in other distributions to do the same.

+Resources:

+- Cyril Cohen, Pierre Roux
+- 6 months to 1 year

 ## Other axes, without sufficient resources

 ### Kernel, theory